Employment Law

 This means:

-• Ontario does not have 3 paid sick days under the ESA.
+• Ontario does not have 3 paid sick days under the ESA

-Your ESA sick leave can be used for:
+You can use ESA sick leave for:

 • Personal illness